tpluscode/ld-navigation/README.md

 ### Base URL

-Obviously an URL like `http://www.my.app/http://api.my.app/people` is ugly.
+Obviously an URL like `http://www.my.app/http://api.my.app/people` is ugly (and, well, invalid).
 It is possible to get rid of the API domain by changing adding the `<ld-navigation-context>` tag:

 ``` html